Flushing & Locking Practices

 11.2 Practice Recommendation

-CNSA recommends the locking frequency for Totally Implanted Vascular Access Devices paediatric and adult patients with cancer to include:
+CNSA recommends the locking frequency for totally implanted venous access devices (TIVADs) for paediatric and adult patients with cancer to include:

-• Lock with 0.9% sodium chloride and de-access the TIVAD, if clinically appropriate.
+Lock with 0.9% sodium chloride for injection and de-access the TIVAD, if clinically appropriate.

-• Lock with 0.9% sodium chloride after each use (70) for example post drug administration, blood sampling and at least once or at least once per shift (8-12 hourly) to align with patency assessment and documentation of once per shift (1,31)
+Lock with 0.9% sodium chloride for injection after each use (74) for example post blood sampling and medication administration, or at least once per shift (8-12 hourly) to align with patency assessment and documentation of once per shift (1, 32)

 12. PERIPHERALLY INSERTED CENTRAL CATHETERS (PICC)